 Step 6: Promote Automatically

-Once your reviewed content is published, use workflow tools to distribute it:
+Once your reviewed content is published, use workflow tools like Postly to distribute it:

 - Auto-share to social media channels